sy77777en/video_annotation_folk/labels_markdown/cam_setup/shot_size/is_always/index.md

 <details>
 <summary><h4> Prompt (Definition)</h4></summary>

-- A video that maintains a full shot throughout, framing the entire subject while maintaining focus on it.
+- A video that maintains a full shot throughout, consistently framing the entire body of the subject without showing excessive surrounding scenery.

 </details>